FineUploader/fine-uploader/readme.md

 If a `resume.id` property has been set, this is taken into consideration.
 Each resumable file is represented by an object with the following properties: `name` - filename, `size` - file size, `uuid` - unique ID associated w/ the file, `partIdx` - index of the part where the resume will start.
+* `getSize(fileId)` - Returns the size of the file represented by the passed ID.
+Undefined if the file size cannot be determined, such as if the user agent does not support the File API.

 <br/>
 ### qQuery ###